Ericcsr/ENGG1340-Group-119/README.md

 1. Design interface.
 2. Sort the word list of non-mastered word in a properly ranking method.
 3. Evaluate user's cognition of a word by giving mutiple choice questions.
-4. Using dynamic memory allocation to minimize run time memory
+4. Using dynamic memory allocation to minimize run time memory.
 5. Store meanings and properties of the words in the database.
-5. Preserve running datas in files and update them in real time
+5. Preserve running datas in files and update them in real time.
+6. Determine which word to popup next based on a rule subject to "Ebbinghaus forgetting curve".

-## Functionalities and features
+## Functionalities and Features
+We successfully solve all the problem settings.
+Therefore user is expected to enjoy all the functions we mentioned in [Problem setting>In user's view]

+More features are waiting to be discovered by you!
+Or you can [click here](http://) to check them.
-## Input/output specifications
+## Input/Output Specifications
 ### Input
 You will mainly be dealing with multiple choice questions where only entering int or char leading each option is fine.
 What's more, you can always enter `#home` to go back to homepage.
 ### Output
 New messages will appear right after your input, no new windows will popup.
-## Compilation and execution instructions
+## Compilation and Execution Instructions
 This project is only guaranteed to work in Linux.os.
 Clone the master brunch to your local path and open this directory in terminal.
 Enter `make wordmemor` to compile and `./ wordmemor` to execute the project!
-Just follow the instructions and enjoy the process of exploring English words while the project is running!
+While the programme is running , just follow the instructions and enjoy the process of exploring English words!